beetaone/module-math-operations/README.md

 ## Description

 This module enables performing math operations on the data.
-Supported operations: + - * / % ^ ceil fabs floor sqrt sin cos tan exp.
+Supported operations: + - * / % ^ ceil abs floor sqrt sin cos tan exp.
 Negative numbers must be put in brackets, i.e. (-9) or (-1.34).
 If you want to use received data, then refer to them in your calculations formula by placing their label in double curly brackets, i.e. if your data is { 'temperature': 12, 'volume': 3 } and want to use temperature in your calculations then refer to it as {{temperature}}

 Sample calculations: